Skip to main content

 How accessible this website is

-We know some parts of this website are not fully accessible including:
+We know some parts of this application are not fully accessible including:

 Third-party plugins (Google Maps, Google Recaptcha, Google Translate, YouTube embeds) which currently do not meet certain WCAG 2.2 success criterion 4.1.2 (Name, Role, Value).
+Also, you may come across older PDF documents that are not fully accessible to screen reader software.
 We are actively seeking solutions and alternatives.

 Feedback and contact information